 But also it is not enough that we correlate the nows in juxtaposition to a point-manifold, so as to think of them as being at a standstill in a line.
 This talk of time as a sequence of nows should not be misunderstood and transferred to the spatial, thus leading us to speak of time as a line, a series of points.
 The now is something counted, but not in the counting of one and the same point.
 Time is not a manifold of nows thrust together, because at each now every other now already no longer is and because, as we saw earlier, a curious stretching out on both sides into non-being belongs to time.
 The now is not correlated as a point to a fixed point and it cannot belong to it in that way, because by its essential nature it is both beginning and end.
-In the now as such there is already present a reference to the nolonger and the not-yet.
+In the now as such there is already present a reference to the no. longer and the not-yet.
 It has dimension within itself; it stretches out toward a not-yet and a no-longer.
 The not-yet and no-longer are not patched on to the now as foreign but belong to its very content.
 Because of this dimensional content the now has within itself the character of a transition.
-The now as such is already in transit.
+The now such is already in transit.
 It is not one point alongside another point so that some mediation would be needed for the two.
+It is intrinsically transition. some mediation.
+He are the second for the two.
 It is intrinsically transition.
 Because it has this peculiar stretching out within itself, we can conceive of the stretch as being greater or less.
-The scope of the dimension of a now varies; now in this hour, now in this second.
-This diversity of scope of dimension is possible only because the now is intrinsically dimensional.
-Time is not thrust together and summed up out of nows, but the reverse: with reference to the now we can articulate the stretching out of time always only in specific ways.
-Correlation of the manifold of the nows-where the now is taken as transition-with a point-manifold (line) has only a certain validity, if we take the points of the line themselves as forming beginning and end, as constituting the transition of the continuum, and not as pieces present alongside one another each for itself.
+The scope of the dimension of a now the stretch is being provided the stretch as the being greater or less. the stretch as most in this hour, now in this second.
+This diversity of scope of varies; now in this hour, now in this second.
+This diversity of scope of dimension is possible only because the now is intrinsically dimensional. dimension and thrust together and summed up out of nows, but the reverse: Time is now.
+The reverse: with reference to the now we can articulate the stretching out of time always only in specific ways.
+Correlation of the manifold of the nows-where the only in specific manifold of the nows-where the now is taken as transition-with a point-manifold (line) has only a certain validity, if we take the points of the line themselves as forming beginning and end, as constituting the transition of the continuum, and not as pieces present alongside one another each for itself.
 A consequence of the impossibility of correlating the nows with isolated point-pieces is that the now, on its part, is a continuum of the flux of time-not a piece.
 That is why the nows in the following of motion cannot ever fragment the motion into a collection of immobile parts; instead, what becomes accessible and the object of thought in the now is the transitional in its transition and the resting in its rest.
 And, conversely, this entails that the now is itself neither in motion nor at rest: it is not "in time."